Skip to content

 Similarly, you can inherit from Models that have ManyToMany relations declared but there is one, but substantial difference - the Through model.

-Since in the future the Through model will be able to hold additional fields and now it links only two Tables (from and to ones), each child that inherits the m2m relation field has to have separate Through model.
+Since the Through model will be able to hold additional fields, and now it links only two Tables (from and to ones), each child that inherits the m2m relation field has to have separate Through model.

 Of course, you can overwrite the relation in each Child model, but that requires additional code and undermines the point of the whole inheritance.
 Ormar will handle this for you if you agree with default naming convention, which you can always manually overwrite in children if needed.